akbarali2019/akbarali2019/README.md

 - 👋 Hi, I’m 알리 (Ali)
 - 👀 I’m interested in Artificial Intelligence and development of Software applications connected with AI models.
-- 🌱 I’m currently working as a Software Developer at Korea Environment Facility&Analysis (KEFA) on the project based on IoT and .Net Framework
+- 🌱 I’m currently working as a Software Engineer at Korea Environment Facility&Analysis (KEFA) on the project based on IoT and .Net Framework
 - 💞️ I’m looking to collaborate on team projects related with deep learning models and Internet Of Things
 - 📫 How to reach me otakhanov.akbarali@gmail.com